Super contributions – types, limits and benefits

-If you’re a low to middle-income earner and make a contribution to your super fund, you might be eligible for a government co-contribution of up to $500.
+If you’re a low to middle-income earner and make a contribution to your super fund, you might be eligible for a co-contribution of up to $500 from the government.

-Those aged 65 or over can put up to $300,000 into their super using the money from the sale of their main residence, regardless of caps and restrictions that otherwise apply.
-Find out more with AMP.
+If eligible, older Aussies can put up to $300,000 into their super using the money from the sale of their main residence, regardless of caps and restrictions that otherwise apply.

 Spouse super contributions – what are the benefits?

 If your other half is a low-income earner, working part-time, or not working at the moment, putting money into their super could create potential opportunities for both of you.
 Find out what they are.